OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/iis-maintenance.md

 ## Delete website

-In this example, you will be deleting an IIS Website using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS Website - Delete](https://library.octopus.com/step-templates/a032159b-0742-4982-95f4-59877a31fba3/actiontemplate-iis-website-delete).
+In this example, you will delete an IIS Website using a step template from our [community library](/docs/deployment-process/steps/community-step-templates.md) called [IIS Website - Delete](https://library.octopus.com/step-templates/a032159b-0742-4982-95f4-59877a31fba3/actiontemplate-iis-website-delete).

 To add this step to a runbook: